raku-community-modules/Web-App-MVC/README.md

 ## TODO

-Test the Model related stuff, and get it working properly.
+Finish testing the Model related code.
+The current test is woefully limited.

 ## Author